 Prior to NVC, I was at University of California, Berkeley.
-I was responsible for leading a large, technically and geographically diverse staff, where I was repsonsible for the operation, installation, and repair of campuswide computer and communication networks.
-At Sonoma State University I was responsible for campus networks and systems, instructional technologies, as well as other IT infrastructure and support.
+I was responsible for leading a large, technically and geographically diverse staff, where I was responsible for the operation, installation, and repair of university wide computer and communication networks.
+At Sonoma State University I was responsible for university networks and systems, instructional technologies, as well as other IT infrastructure and support.
 As a part-time faculty member, I also taught upper division management and computer courses.

-I have earned A.S., B.A., M.S., and Ph.D. degrees in electronics, communications, management information systems (MIS), and business administration - technology management.
-My graduate studies focused on technology leadership in higher education.
+I have earned A.S., B.A., M.S., and Ph.D. degrees in electronics, communications, and management information systems (MIS).
+My graduate studies focused on leadership and technology.
 I also hold professional licenses and certificates such as FCC amateur and commercial class broadcasting licenses as well as NSA and DoD CNSS and NSTISSI certifications.

 "An atmosphere of collegial sharing, growth, and communication is the key to our success." -RB